blowback/beasTTY/README.md

 ## Display styles

-Render a crips modern display with "Clean" or go for a more vintage CRT look with "Green", "Amber" or "White".
+Render a crisp modern display with "Clean" or go for a more vintage CRT look with "Green", "Amber", "White", "Blue" or "Red".

 The special "Graphics Mode" characters are not available in "Clean" mode, which uses Jetbrains Mono Regular or falls back to whatever monospaced font is locally available.